zack-bitcoin/amoveo/docs/why_I_left.md

 August-
 The owner of Aeternity tells me that I am not a founder.
 The owner tells me that I am a junior erlang programmer, and that he already has other more experienced erlang programmers who want to work for him.
 The owner tells me that Aeternity is not interested in using any of the technology I invented, or any of the software I have written.
 So, he asks me how much I think would be a fair payment under these circumstances.
-I am comfortable being paid $X.
+I am comfortable being paid $300 000.
 If Aeternity doesn't want to use my technology, then this means I have failed, so I am willing to be paid a small amount.

 Aeternity developers are still working on the technology that I invented.